WebAssembly/binaryen/README.md

  * Note: you can try `-O1` or higher, but you should probably use `--profiling` which keeps the code semi-readable (otherwise, you'll get minified names, etc., and that code path is untested).

-## TODO

- * Start running the output through WebAssembly interpreters.
-Right now it is likely wrong in many ways.
- * WebAssembly lacks global variables, so `asm2wasm` maps them onto addresses in memory.
-This requires that you have some reserved space for those variables.
-You can do that with `emcc -s GLOBAL_BASE=1000`.
-We still need to write the code to copy the globals there.
- * Emscripten emits asm.js and JavaScript, that work together using web APIs to do things like print, render, etc. Need to figure out how to test that.
- * We could probably optimize the emitted WebAssembly.

 ## Testing

 ```